kittyonlife/gitstudy/readme.txt

-git is a goog tool!!
+git is a good tool!!
+I like it too much.